ISO Certification Meaning Explained for Business

 • Every product is individually certified

-• The organization is “perfect” or risk-free
+• The organization is risk-free or flawless

 ISO Certification Meaning by Standard